Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Description

 The native Red Admiral that is only found in New Zealand.
-Despite the obvious similarity, it is a different species from the 'Red Admiral' (Vanessa atalanta) & 'Indian Red Admiral' (Vanessa indica) found in Europe, Asia & North America.
+Despite the obvious similarity, it is a different species from the 'Red Admiral' (Vanessa atalanta) and 'Indian Red Admiral' (Vanessa indica) found in Europe, Asia and North America.
 The Maori name means Red Cloak.
 This is a long-lived butterfly that can have a lifespan of about 9 months for the over-wintering generation.
 It is expected that the lifespan is between 4 to 6 months for the summer generations.
-Between September & April, it can be seen in most of its life stages.
+Between September and April, it can be seen in most of its life stages.

 Ovum In English

-Laid individually on a Nettle leaf, generally near the stalk & fairly often on the side of one of the stinging hairs.
-Green in colour & barrel-shaped with 9 vertical ribs.
+Laid individually on a Nettle leaf, generally near the stalk and fairly often on the side of one of the stinging hairs.
+Green in colour and barrel-shaped with 9 vertical ribs.
 They hatch in about 8 to 9 days.
 The larva eats a small hole near the top so it can get out, but will leave the rest of the shell behind.

 Larvae In English

 Black or reddish-brown.
-Green ventral surface & whitish spots with numerous setae.
-They are known to change colour when moulting to provide better camouflage with their immediate environment & lighting conditions.
-The larvae live about 4-6 weeks & have 5 instars.
+Green ventral surface and whitish spots with numerous setae.
+They are known to change colour when moulting to provide better camouflage with their immediate environment and lighting conditions.
+The larvae live about 4-6 weeks in summer and the winter generation hatch in June, pupating in mid-August.
+They have 5 instars.

-1st instar larvae are dull brown with small white flecks, simple setae & a black head.
+1st instar larvae are dull brown with small white flecks, simple setae and a black head.
 It takes about 10 days to grow to about 2.5mm.
 2nd instar develop a whitish lateral stripe that appears above the legs.
 The setae develop growing 2 or more branches.
 It grows to about 5mm before moulting.
-3rd instar larvae develop a more predominant lateral line & sub-dorsal lines begin to show.
+3rd instar larvae develop a more predominant lateral line and sub-dorsal lines begin to show.
 It will grow to about 10mm before moulting again.
-4th instar larvae have an increase in setae branching & numbers while growing to about 22mm.
-5th instar larvae get a green head & grow to about 36mm.
+4th instar larvae have an increase in setae branching and numbers while growing to about 22mm.
+5th instar larvae get a green head and grow to about 36mm.

-They live individually in a silken tent which it makes by attaching silken strands to curl the leaf slightly which it is presently eating until there's not much of the leaf left, at which point it moves onto another leaf & repeats the process.
-The colour changing & leaf-curling is for camouflage & protection from the elements & predators.
-However to us human's & probably some other predators their flimsy looking tents can be a give-away to their presence in the last 2 instars as they will chew part-way through the stem of the leaf to let it droop, before starting to eat the leaf from the tip.
-This is to stop the plant 'bleeding' sap & making feeding easier.
+They live individually in a silken tent which it makes by attaching silken strands to curl the leaf slightly which it is presently eating until there's not much of the leaf left, at which point it moves onto another leaf and repeats the process.
+The colour changing and leaf-curling is for camouflage and protection from the elements and predators.
+However to us human's and probably some other predators their flimsy looking tents can be a give-away to their presence in the last 2 instars as they will chew part-way through the stem of the leaf to let it droop, before starting to eat the leaf from the tip.
+This is to stop the plant 'bleeding' sap and making feeding easier.
 It will make a flimsy tent with some silken strands to curl these leaves too.
 They also are more likely to feed in the open in the last 2 instars.
 They generally eat the leaves of the foodplants only.
 Before pupating, they spend up to 2 days head-down in a 'J' position on a leaf with their anal prolegs attached to a silken pad.
 Grows up to 40mm when fully grown.

 Pupa In English

-Mottled greyish-yellow to purple-brown with metallic golden spots depending on their immediate environment & lighting conditions to provide the best camouflage.
-The abdomen is lighter then the head, thorax & wings.
+Mottled greyish-yellow to purple-brown with metallic golden spots depending on their immediate environment and lighting conditions to provide the best camouflage.
+The abdomen is lighter then the head, thorax and wings.
 Attached by cremaster to the foodplant or some nearby sheltered spot.
 Pupation lasts between 2 to 3 weeks in summer.

 Imago In English

 The imago has a 50-60mm wingspan.
-Male is smaller then female & has narrower red/orange bands.
+Male is smaller then female and has narrower red/orange bands.
 The depth of background colour on the underside of the wings varies considerably from brown to a paled fawn.
-The darker variation is the most common varity encountered.
+The darker variation is the most common variety encountered.
 With time the red bands fades to an orange with age.
 It has a strong, short erratic flight that is usually started with a almost vertical climb, however they also have a direct flight at about 1-2 metres above the surface which is more used when crossing less favourable terrain like water.
-Prefers to rest in a head-down position & is often encountered sunbathing on walls & rocks especially in late summer.
-Can be seen feeding on sap from tree bark & quite often with Yellow Admirals on nectar plants like Buddleia.
+Prefers to rest in a head-down position and is often encountered sunbathing on walls and rocks especially in late summer.
+Can be seen feeding on sap from tree bark and quite often with Yellow Admirals on nectar plants like Buddleia.
 Over winter, Red Admirals go into a quiescence, so can be seen on warm winter days on winter flowers.

 Sub-species

-There is a subspecies found in the Chatham Islands, (Bassaris Gonerilla Ida) which looks similar apart from a subtle difference in colour & shape of the hindwing.
-They have a wider red patch & more rounded hindwings then the mainland Red Admiral, which has scalloping indentations between the veins.
+There is a subspecies found in the Chatham Islands, ((Vanessa Gonerilla Ida) which looks similar apart from a subtle difference in colour and shape of the hindwing.
+They have a wider red patch and more rounded hindwings then the mainland Red Admiral, which has scalloping indentations between the veins.
 They also have the occasional specimen with a pale underside.
 The larvae prefer to feed on Chatham Islands Nettle (Urtica Australis).
-The ovum, larvae & pupae are so similar to the mainland Red Admiral that no-one has so far being able to find any distinguishing features to set them apart, but then I'm not aware of any studies to try & determine if there is any distinguishing features between the two variations.
+The ovum, larvae and pupae are so similar to the mainland Red Admiral that no-one has so far being able to find any distinguishing features to set them apart, but then I'm not aware of any studies to try and determine if there is any distinguishing features between the two variations.
 It is suspected that this sub-species has evolved after the sea flooded the 'Chatham Island Rise' all those years ago.
-This would be in line with other plant & animal species on the Chatham Islands.
+This would be in line with other plant and animal species on the Chatham Islands.

 Habitat